 At 14, he applied for a city summer job to help his mother make ends meet and was prepared to clean streets.
 However, he was assigned to work at a small neighborhood church, New Life Covenant, with the children's day camp.
 Twenty years later, he became ordained as the senior pastor of that same church, and now, it is the largest Latino Assemblies of God church among 13,000 that exist throughout the country.

 "For the first time in 100 years, there's a Hispanic leading a white evangelical movement, the paradigm is shifting," De Jesus said.

 Although numerous denominations exist within the Hispanic church, De Jesus believes the Pentecostal movement is sweeping through the Spanish-language community, establishing itself as the leading doctrine of the Hispanic church reformation.

-His work within the community of Chicago and his rise to prominence through previously held positions including Vice President of Social Justice for the nation's largest Hispanic Christian organization, The National Hispanic Christian Leadership Conference, and by the grace of God, as De Jesus humbly explained, landed him on Time's 100 most influential people in the world.
+His work within the community in Chicago and his rise to prominence through previously held positions, including vice president of social justice for the nation's largest Hispanic Christian organization, the National Hispanic Christian Leadership Conference, and by the grace of God, as De Jesus humbly explained, landed him on TIME's 100 most influential people in the world.

-De Jesus told the crowd at The Heart Revolution Conference that he admitted to not knowing the extent of how prominent Time Magazine was at the time when he was approached to be included on the list, and now that he realizes it, he says landing on the April 2013 cover was an example of rising from nothing to something.
+De Jesus admitted to the crowd at The Heart Revolution Conference that he did not know the extent of how prominent TIME magazine was at the time when he was approached to be included on the list, and now that he realizes it, he says landing on the April 2013 cover was an example of rising from nothing to something.

-Although he exudes an unpretentious attitude, De Jesus reflects the new face of the Pentecostal movement and he plans to impart his knowledge and mentorship to other rising leaders in the Latino community so they may have the same opportunity to continue leading this current movement that is currently experiencing rapid momentum.
+Although he exudes an unpretentious demeanor, De Jesus represents the new face of the Pentecostal movement and he plans to impart his knowledge and mentorship to other rising leaders in the Latino community so they may have the same opportunity to continue leading this movement that is currently experiencing rapid momentum.